 Additionally, after that initial increase in blood pressure, there is also a noted a hypotensive effect and relaxed heart rate.
 Anecdotally, many people report cannabis as a means of maintaining healthy blood pressure, something that is backed by some research studies.

-Smoking Is Riskier Than Other Methods of Using
+Smoking is Riskier than Other Methods of Consumption

 When it comes to risky behavior as it applies to high blood pressure, the act of smoking anything may be a major risk factor.
 Combustion releases dangerous carcinogens that are not healthy.
 However, the vaporization of cannabis is a viable alternative for those looking to utilize medical marijuana products to help regulate blood pressure.
 Using a dry herb vaporizer or perhaps another portable vaporizer such as a vape pen along with a cannabis concentrate may be healthier than smoking.